 UC Davis Medical Center serves a 65,000-square-mile area that includes 33 counties and 6 million residents across Northern and Central California.
-The 619-bed acute-care teaching hospital maintains an annual budget of roughly $1 billion.
+The 625-bed acute-care teaching hospital maintains an annual budget of roughly $1.7 billion.

-A message from the CEO: Advancing quality, extending expertise
+A message from the CEO: Advancing in patient care quality, safety and equity

 Dear Patients, Visitors, Friends and Colleagues,

 We’re glad you’re interested in UC Davis Medical Center.
 We provide high-quality, person-centered care as our priority every day, for every patient.
 I am proud of our consistently strong performance in this regard, year after year.

 In its 2018-19 survey U.S. News & World Report ranked UC Davis Medical Center as one of the nation’s best hospitals in 11 adult medical specialties, including cancer; cardiology and heart surgery; diabetes and endocrinology; ear, nose and throat; geriatrics; gynecology; nephrology; neurology and neurosurgery; orthopedics; pulmonology; and urology.
 We also ranked as high-performing in gastroenterology and GI surgery.

 We were recognized as the top hospital in the Sacramento metro area, and the only medical center in our area to be listed among the five best in California.

 U.S. News also rates the performance of hospitals in many common procedures and conditions.
 UC Davis Medical Center ranked high-performing (the highest possible rating) in heart bypass surgery, heart failure, knee replacement, lung cancer surgery, chronic obstructive pulmonary disease, colon cancer surgery and abdominal aortic aneurysm repair.